jostylr/literate-programming/lp5.md

 To be able to indent the code in the final production (for appearance or say in Python), we can use this function.
 It takes two possible arguments: first line indent and rest indent.
 If just one number, it applies to the rest.

-Add in a default indent which corresponds to where the sub block is.
-This happens if no number is given.
+If no argument, then

 JS

     function (code, options) {
-        var begin, middle, doc = this.doc;
+        var begin, middle;
         if (options.length === 2) {
             begin = Array(parseInt(options[0],10)+1).join(" ");
             middle = "\n"+Array(parseInt(options[1],10)+1).join(" ");